-Beginning Winter Quarter 2022, all classified staff will be required to work on-campus a minimum of 3 days per week (joining admin/exempt staff).
-You will need to work with your supervisor to finalize your schedule by November 19, 2021.
-The only exception to the requirement will be a medical exemption.
-Medical exemption requests should be submitted to Human Resources at firstname.lastname@example.org as soon as possible.
+All classified staff are required to work on-campus a minimum of 3 days per week (joining admin/exempt staff).
+The only exception to the requirement is a medical exemption which needs to be submitted to Human Resources at email@example.com as soon as possible.

 Admin/exempt staff are required to work on campus at least three (3) days per week to ensure leadership of in-person operations across the work week.

-- All employees on campus must be fully vaccinated (or attest to an eligible exemption) in addition to wearing masks indoors in compliance with state guidelines
+- All employees on campus must be fully vaccinated (or attest to an eligible exemption) in compliance with state guidelines

 - Legal and medical exception requests can be made via Human Resources by emailing firstname.lastname@example.org

-Beginning January 3rd, 2022, classified staff will be required to work on campus three (3) days per week.
+Classified staff are required to work on campus three (3) days per week.
 Due consideration will be given to the potential impact of this transition on employees and managers have the responsibility to assign staff schedules.

 The Testing Center is open to proctor exams.
 However, due to space and personnel restraints, the Testing Center should only be used by faculty teaching hybrid of on-campus courses who have students with testing accommodations.

 Faculty should submit testing materials using the Faculty Exam Form as soon as possible, a minimum of 48 hours in advance of the scheduled exam.